Liberale da Verona

-In the British TV series Inspector Morse, in the episode "The Death of the Self", the works of Liberale da Verona are subject to forgery.

 Biography

+Early ages

+He was born around 1445 in Verona, where he was registered in 1455 at the age of ten.
+His paternal family name, Bonfanti, is only mentioned in his will of 1527.
+His father, Iacopo della Biava (Biada), a baker and draper born in Monza but resident in Verona since 1433, had married Iacopa Solimani, daughter of the painter Zenone, in 1438.
+From this union Liberale is supposed to have been born, considering that a document from 1481 identifies him as a nephew of the Veronese painter Nicolò Solimani, Zenone's son.
+Iacopa died by 1455, as in that year Iacopo della Biava was married to a certain Margarita, aged 25.

+Having also been orphaned by his father, in 1465 Liberale was still living in Verona, where on 19 January he appeared as a witness in a deed of concession of the Olivetan monastery of Santa Maria in Organo, in which he is said to be working as a baker.

+His career

 He was a pupil of the painter Vincenzo di Stefano, although he was strongly influenced by Andrea Mantegna and Jacopo Bellini.
 He was featured in the Vite of Giorgio Vasari.
 In Verona, he painted an Adoration of the Magi in the Duomo, and another for the chapel in the bishopric.
 For the church of San Bernardino, he painted in the chapel of the company of the Maddalena.
 He also painted a Birth and Assumption of the Virgin.
 At the Brera Gallery, there is a St. Stephen.
 There are illuminated books by him in cathedral of Chiusi.
 The St Sebastian in the Princeton University Art Museum is attributed to Liberale.

-He traveled to Siena to work in the Abbey of the monks of the Abbey of Monte Oliveto, where he illuminated a number of manuscripts.
+Between April and May 1476 Liberale left Siena to move again to Monte Oliveto Maggiore.
+On 22 June, still a guest of the archicenobium, he sent one of his 'soma' to Florence, perhaps intending to stay there for some time.
+It can only be assumed that in these circumstances he had made a definitive return to the north, since there is no further news of him until 9 Sept.
+1481, when he signed an agreement with Nicolò Solimani to decorate the Tonso Chapel in the Servite Church of the Annunziata in Rovato; however, there is no trace of these frescoes..

 Among the painters that are cited as his pupils are Giovanni and Giovanni Francesco Caroto; Francesco Torbido also known as il Moro; and Paolo Cavazzola.